Facing Your Dragons To Win The Game of Life

 It holds us back from really living.
 So, give yourself permission to turn your back on that old type of thinking and behavior.
 As of today, avoid giving yourself that label of being a perfectionist.
 Instead, label yourself as a person who is flexible, commit yourself to doing just the best you can do.

-Learn more about the Smarts® Club and see how you can be successful in slaying your Dragons in your life.
+Learn more about the Success Smarts® Club and see how you can be successful in slaying your Dragons in your life.